kcelebi/SigCapPreprocessing/README.md

 The details on what that new data structure returns is documented in the ``preprocessing.py`` file.

-To make a heat map, we can need the locations first:
+To make a heat map, we need the locations first:

 	data = getData('YOUR_DATASET')
 	locations = getLocationsDF(data)